Estimates for the Weyl coefficient of a two-dimensional canonical system: Further discussion of the main theorem

+Again \thref{Y98} can be applied to obtain explicit bounds, and as in \thref{Y54}, we have $L(r)\sim A(r)$.
+One can also split off the indivisible interval, namely, $q_H$ can be rewritten as

+where $\check H=H|_{(\mr a,b)}$, and one can apply \thref{Y98} to $\check H$ in order to obtain an estimate for the remainder term. \end{remark}

-Assume we are given a Hamiltonian $H$ which starts with a finite number of consequtive indivisible intervals whose type alternates between $0$ and $\pi/2$.
-Iterating the splitting off procedure from \thref{Y54} and \thref{Y126}, we obtain a representation of $q_H$ as a continued fraction of finite length and a certain remainder term to which \thref{Y98} can be applied.
+Assume we are given a Hamiltonian $H$ which starts with a finite number of consecutive indivisible intervals whose types alternate between $0$ and $\frac\pi2$.
+Iterating the splitting-off procedure from Remarks~\ref{Y54} and \ref{Y126} we obtain a representation of $q_H$ as a continued fraction of finite length and a certain remainder term to which \thref{Y98} can be applied.
 Thus, we obtain information about the size of the remainder.

-If $H$ starts with an infinite sequence of indivisible intervals of types $0$ or $\pi/2$, then the splitting of process will not terminate after finitely many steps, and \thref{Y98} is not applicable.